ajay-prabhakar/Codeforces/README.md

 * User can filter the contest based on the positive and negative.
 * User can view its profile.

-## Getting Started

-These instructions will get you a copy of the project up and be running on your local machine for development and testing purposes.

 ## Libraries Used
 - [Architecture Components](https://developer.android.com/topic/libraries/architecture/)